 IT security and administration staff alike should continuously educate themselves on the latest developments in cybersecurity and hacking.
 Reading the most recent blog news, keeping up to date about new developments in this scene and loopholes in networks or software solutions should, therefore, be a necessity for these employees.

 What should you do if you’re hit by ransomware?

-If for one reason or another ransomware gets through your defence line, you should do the following:
+If for one reason or another ransomware gets through your defense line, you should do the following:

 - Never pay the ransom!
 Paying the criminals doesn’t guarantee that you will get your data back.
 In many cases (and most definitely, if it is a ‘ranscam’ or wiper malware) you will not get your data back, leaving you with no data and a lot less money!

 - Do not try to decrypt the data by yourself.
 Some computer specialists may have the capabilities to recover lost data, but it is risky – if something goes wrong, you could destroy your data forever.

 From the perspective of a data recovery specialist, every ransomware case is different.
 There is not only a big difference in how ransomware variants encrypt the data and spread through the network but also how they target different areas of data storage systems.

 Some systems and data structures are more challenging and need more time to recover than others.
 As each case is different, it makes sense to contact a specialist and ask if they have seen your type of ransomware strain before.
 They will be able to advise you on whether it is worth sending in to attempt data recovery work and if they have been successful with similar cases already.